simonw/til/llms/llama-7b-m2.md

 # Running LLaMA 7B and 13B on a 64GB M2 MacBook Pro with llama.cpp

+I wrote more about this combination in [Large language models are having their Stable Diffusion moment right now](https://simonwillison.net/2023/Mar/11/llama/).

 Facebook's [LLaMA](https://research.facebook.com/publications/llama-open-and-efficient-foundation-language-models/) is a "collection of foundation language models ranging from 7B to 65B parameters", released on February 24th 2023.

 It claims to be small enough to run on consumer hardware.
 I just ran the 7B and 13B models on my 64GB M2 MacBook Pro!